kyverno/website/content/en/docs/Introduction/_index.md

 To check the version, enter `kubectl version`.
 {{% /alert %}}

 You have the option of installing Kyverno directly from the latest release manifest or using Helm.
+The release manifest should only be used for testing purposes; Helm is recommended for production.

 To install Kyverno using the latest release manifest (which may be a pre-release):